Ensuring Successful Solar – first time and every time.

 Our all solar house was self-built in five months.
-Hi-tech construction resulted in a superb and workable waterfront home in Australia’s remote far-north Kimberley.
+Hi-tech construction resulted in a superb and workable waterfront home in Australia’s remote far north.
 It was even built using mainly solar energy.
 Here’s how we did it.

 The site’s ten acres of natural bush at Ngungnunkurukan (known locally as ‘Coconut Well’), fronts directly onto a tidal lagoon with the Indian Ocean about 400 metres away.
 The land adjoins one of the three major Aboriginal song lines that traverse Australia.
 It has major rock formations significant to the local Aboriginal community.
 We left all significant rocks and trees untouched.

 We moved onto the land in April 2000.
 Cyclone Rosita struck ten days later.
 We sheltered from the 180 km/h gusts by burying our OKA off-road (ex-mining) truck to its chassis and strapping a table over its windscreen.
 While scary, the 180 km/h cyclone was an invaluable introduction.

 Our main requirements were for light and space.
 Moreover, the house should form a visual extension of the Indian ocean and dunes, and likewise of the bush behind us.
 The original design was good, but as an engineer myself, I was not surprised the council rejected the architect’s plans as having inadequate cyclone rating.
 They were subsequently and brilliantly re-done by Garry Bartlett of Broome’s B&J Building Consultants – who also added a cyclone shelter.
 This doubled as an ultra-strong spare bedroom.